pwnwriter/wood/content/blog/installing_nixos_on_hetzner_vps.md

 }
 ```

-`Openssh` is necessary fot us to able to ssh into the new server.
+`Openssh` is necessary for us to be able to ssh into the new server.

 ```nix
 {